TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-cassandra-migration.md

 ## **Recommended Steps**

 ### **Unable to Connect Cosmos Cassandra API with Cqlsh**
-* Properly convert the .crt to .cer file [cosmos_sample.js](https://gist.github.com/prashanthmadi/afba93b4871fd8e79f22e13ecf05ecfc)
+* Convert the .crt to .cer file [cosmos_sample.js](https://gist.github.com/prashanthmadi/afba93b4871fd8e79f22e13ecf05ecfc)
 * Do not deactivate the TLS
 * Check your firewall configuration for this service.
-Do you have Allow access from All networks or from Selected networks?
-If Selected networks is selected, do you have the IP address from which you are attempting to connect from added to the Allow list?
+Do you have **Allow access** from **All networks** or from **Selected networks**?
+If **Selected networks** is selected, do you have the IP address from which you are attempting to connect from added to the Allow list?

 ## **Recommended Documents**